wallacepeaslee/local-pca-mnf/README.md

 # local-pca-mnf

-Spatially localized (geographically weighted) PCA and MNF.
-Python.
+This repository will be updated with Python code for localized (geographically weighted) PCA and MNF.